sbeardsl/xojoGestures/ReadMe-Full.txt

 of the accessibility features in the OS.

 Special Thanks:
-To Michel Bujardet, for XojoiOSWrapper and his TableView setup for sample code, which I stole shamelessly and for the inspiration to release this to the larger Xojo community.
+To Michel Bujardet, the curator of XojoiOSWrapper and Jason King for many contributions to the Xojo community including the TableView setup I borrowed for ExampleOne.

 To the Xojo Team, first for the Xojo examples, especially for iosAlert without which I would probably still be stumbling over getting the delegate for gesture events setup